-Professor Gerald Pillay is Vice-Chancellor & Rector of Liverpool Hope University.
-As Chief Executive Officer of the University he is responsible to University Council for the organisation, direction and management of the University and leadership of the staff.
+Professor Gerald Pillay was the Vice-Chancellor & Rector of Liverpool Hope University.
+As Chief Executive Officer of the University he was responsible to University Council for the organisation, direction and management of the University and leadership of the staff.

 Born in the former British colony of Natal in South Africa where he grew up under apartheid.
 He holds dual citizenship of the UK and New Zealand.